 Guevara defeated Trey Miguel in the first round and Darby Allin in the second round before losing to eventual winner Sami Callihan in the semifinals.

 Back in DDT, Guevara took part in the D-Ou Grand Prix, which began in November and ended in December.
-Guevara finished with 6 wins in Block B, ultimately going on to challenge DDT Iron Man Heavy Weight Champion Konosuke Takeshita.
-Guevara would fall short in this near 12-minute encounter.
+Guevara finished with 6 wins in Block B, ultimately going on to challenge DDT Iron Man Heavy Weight Champion, Konosuke Takeshita.
+Guevara would fall short in this nearly 12-minute encounter.

 To say that 2019 has been an eventful year for Guevara so far would be an understatement.
 At the AEW Double or Nothing Ticket Announcement Party, Executive Vice President, Cody, revealed one of their newest signees.
 Out emerged then-AAA World Cruiserweight Champion Guevara made his way to the podium, cocky strut and all.

 He referred to himself as AEW’s true superstar, his championship held high above his head.
 If the fans in attendance weren’t familiar with him, he promised that, soon, everyone would understand that he was “The Best Ever.”